Stage Door Productions

 Q: Can my child order food from the Kroc Café?

-A: No. Because of how long the wait time can be, we do not allow campers to purchase anything from the café.
-In the past, campers have waited up to 30 minutes for food because of how busy the facility can be during the Summer.
+A: No. Because of how long the wait time can be during the summer, we do not allow campers to purchase anything from the café.

 Q: Is there a microwave or refrigerator available for my child to use for their food?

-A: Unfortunately, no. We ask that all campers come with food that doesn’t need refrigeration or heating.
+A: No. We ask that all campers come with food that doesn’t need refrigeration or heating.
 Also, please pack any utensils or napkins your child might need.

 Q: Are any foods restricted at camp?